Coronary Artery Bypass Surgery: Day One of Recovery

 What happens in the first 24 hours after CABG surgery?

 After your coronary artery bypass graft (CABG) surgery is finished, you will be transferred to a cardiac intensive care unit (CICU) or surgical ICU so that specially trained hospital staff can monitor your condition.
-Since the recovery process is different for every patient, the amount of time you spend in the specialized ward will vary.
+The recovery process is different for every patient, so the amount of time you spend in the specialized ward will vary.

 When your need for monitoring decreases, you will be transferred to a step-down unit in the hospital in preparation for your return home.